ArtUshak/prostoprosport_news_fetcher/README.md

 * `--first-page INTEGER` — number of first page to load, should not be less than 1
 * `--last-page INTEGER` — number of last page to load, should not be less than 1.
 If it is less than first page number, no data will be fetched
-* `--categories-file-name` — file to read categories URL from (this file can be generated using `process-categories` command)
+* `--categories-file` — file to read categories URL from (this file can be generated using `process-categories` command)
 * `--output-file` — output JSON file
 * `--check-url` / `--no-check-url` — check URLs using HEAD requests